 OVMA letter to the Ministry of the Solicitor General: removing the "urgent care only" limitation.

 As the province moves though the three stages of its reopening plan, health and safety requirements in the practice will gradually be eased.
-As Ontario transitions to Stage 2 of that plan, the practice reopening guide has been revised to help veterinary practices implement appropriate measures to ensure the health and safety of both veterinary clients and practice staff as clinics begin to open their doors to veterinary clients.
-View the Guide to Reopening Veterinary Medicine in Ontario, Stage 2.
+As Ontario transitions to reopening, the practice reopening guide has been revised to help veterinary practices implement appropriate measures to ensure the health and safety of both veterinary clients and practice staff as clinics begin to open their doors to veterinary clients.
+View the Guide to Reopening Veterinary Medicine in Ontario.

 Companion Animal Practice Guide to Elective and Essential Services